cinemaparis/2023/README.md

 ## Before the course

 You will need to bring a laptop to actively participate in this course.

-## Accessing our virtual machines

-We can provide user access to our virtual machines during the workshop.
+We can provide user access to our virtual machines during the workshop if needed.

 ## Schedule links for CINEMA 2023